bansal1600/Breast-Cancer-Wisconsin-Diagnostic-_Classification/README.md

 |SVM             | 0.614035087719                    0.93567251462    →dramatically improved|
 |kNearestNeighbor |0.93567251462            |         0.93567251462    →the same result |

-### The default hyper parameters set of DecisionTree, Randomforest and kNearestNeighbor looks not so bad.
+### The default hyperparameters set of DecisionTree, Random forest and K-nearest neighbour looks not so bad.

-### I learned how to use the Grid Search and K-Fold cross validation techniques for differnet machine learning techqniques for supervised algorithems
+### I learned how to use the Grid Search and K-Fold cross-validation techniques for different machine learning techniques for supervised algorithms